3M1RY33T/TextRoom/README.md

-# TextRoom (or TextMe): A web-based chat service with React.js
+# TextRoom (or TextMe): A Web Based Chat Service with React.js

 This project is a client-server, online chat room messanger web application developed using React for frontend services and Express for backend services (JS ES6+).
 All real-time events are handled with Socket.IO.